 In short, their brand makes a point that it doesn’t agree with traditional ideas of trustworthiness and marketing professionalism.
 They’re showing you how they’re throwing tradition out the window to do something else.

-#2 Brand recognition and #3 consistency: They run the risk that their readers won’t recognize them at first.
+When it comes to brand recognition and consistency, they run the risk that their readers won’t recognize them at first.
 Especially with their run-on names that sometimes cut off the company name.

 So, in fact, they’re following the dictates of brand recognition and consistency.
 They craft their sender name according to a specific, repeated formula – [email protected] – and that’s how they create brand recognition.